Notice: This page requires JavaScript to function properly.

 }

-• color: purple; specifies that the text color should be purple;
+• color: purple; sets the text color;

-• background-color: green; specifies that the background color should be green.
+• background-color: green; sets the background color.

 question mark